 When it comes to harmful ingredients in shampoos, this list could be three times longer.
 What’s important to understand is that the harm these nasty compounds inflict may be more subtle than “just” damaging your hair.
 Just because you’re applying them on the surface doesn’t mean they can’t penetrate into your body.
 Your skin, by definition, is a porous organ which means it will absorb whatever you put on it.

 But as they say, big changes start with small steps.

-So, for now, make sure you do your hair – and your health – a massive favor by switching your shampoo to one that doesn’t contain all these unhealthy chemical ingredients.
+So, for now, make sure you do your hair – and your health – a massive favor by switching your shampoo (and other hair care products) to one that doesn’t contain all these unhealthy chemical ingredients.